zuai-logo

 All Flashcards

-What are the steps to determine the direction of magnetic force using the Right-Hand Rule (RHR)?
+What are the steps to determine the direction of magnetic force using the Right-Hand Rule for positive charges?

-1. Point thumb in the direction of the positive charge's velocity.
-2. Point fingers in the direction of the magnetic field.
-3. Palm shows the direction of the force.
+1. Point your thumb in the direction of the positive charge's velocity.
+2. Point your fingers in the direction of the magnetic field.
+3. Your palm will show the direction of the force.

 Define magnetic field lines.